 At South Mississippi Surgical Weight Loss Center, we understand that being able to offer many different types of procedures for weight loss surgery is vital.
 Providing patients with as many options as possible can help with questions or concerns about what would work best for them.
-In addition to Gastric Bypass Surgery and Adjustable Gastric Banding Surgery with the LAP-BAND® System or REALIZE® Personal Banding Solution, we now offer Gastric Sleeve Surgery.
-The Gastric Sleeve is increasingly being performed as a stand-alone procedure and offers many benefits compared to the Bypass and Banding.
+In addition to Gastric Bypass Surgery, we offer laparoscopic Gastric Sleeve Surgery.
+The Gastric Sleeve is increasingly being performed as a stand-alone procedure and offers many benefits compared to the Bypass.
 Deciding which type of bariatric surgery is the best for you, all patients should review the requirements for candidacy, develop a detailed understanding of the risks involved and finally set up an appointment to discuss any concerns with one of our bariatric surgeons.

 - How Gastric Sleeve surgery is performed?

 - Potential Risks and Complications

 Gastric Sleeve Surgery, also known as Vertical Sleeve Gastrectomy (VSG), is a restrictive type of bariatric surgery that permanently reduces the size of the stomach.
 It promotes weight loss by limiting food intake and decreasing the sensation of hunger; it does not involve intestinal rerouting or food malabsorption.

 During surgery, the surgeon removes about three-quarters (60-80%) of the stomach along the outside curve.
 The new stomach or “sleeve” is the shape of a banana, which spans the original distance from the esophagus to the small intestine.
 The pyloric valve, the normal outlet which controls the release of food from the stomach to the small intestine, continues to function normally.
 The surgery also helps to control hunger by removing the upper stomach portion, which is the area that produces the hunger stimulating hormone, ghrelin.